-Denmark (including components and dependent areas overseas)

-Estonia

-Finland

-France (including components and

-dependent areas overseas)

-Georgia

-Germany

-Greece

-Hungary

-Iceland

-Ireland

-Italv

-Kazakhstan

-Kosovo

-Kyrgyzstan

-Latvia

-Liechtenstein

-Lithuania

-Luxembourg

-Macau Special Administrative Region

-North Macedonia

-Malta

-Moldova

-Monaco

-Montenegro

-Netherlands (including components and dependent areas overseas)

-Northern Ireland

-Norway (including components and

-dependent areas overseas)

-Poland

-Portugal (including components and dependent areas overseas)

-Romania

-Russia

-San Marino

-Serbia

-Slovakia

-Slovenia

-Spain

-Sweden

-Switzerland

-Tajikistan

-Turkey

-Turkmenistan

-Ukraine

-United Kingdom (including dependent areas)

-Uzbekistan

-Vatican City

-- Macau S.A.R. does qualify and is listed above and for the purposes of the diversity program only; persons born in Macau S.A.R. derive eligibility from Portugal. - For purposes of the diversity program only, Northern Ireland is treated separately.
-Northern Ireland does qualify and is listed among the qualifying areas. - Persons born in the Habomai Islands, Shikotan, Kunashiri, and Etorofu are chargeable to Japan.
+(including

+components and

+dependent areas

+- overseas)

+- NorthernIreland

+- Norway (including components and dependent areas overseas)

+- Poland

+- Portugal (including components and dependent areas overseas)

+- Romania

+- Russia

+- San Marino

+- Serbia

+- Slovakia

+- Slovenia

+- Spain

+- Sweden

+- Switzerland

+- Tajikistan

+- Turkey

+- Turkmenistan

+- Ukraine

+- Uzbekistan

+- Vatican City

+^{} Macau S.A.R. does qualify and is listed above and for the purposes of the diversity program only; persons born in Macau S.A.R. derive eligibility from Portugal.

+For purposes of the diversity program only Northern Ireland is treated separately.
+Northern Ireland does qualify and is listed among the qualifying areas.

+Persons born in the Habomai Islands, Shikotan, Kunashiri, and Etorofu are chargeable to Japan.

 Persons born in Southern Sakhalin are chargeable to Russia.